swagtop/bevy-flake/docs/details.md

     _development environhment._

- 5. The `prePostScript` section runs
+ 5. The `extraScript` section runs

     _If you want to add some functionality to the wrapper for all packages that_ _is wrapped with it, you can add it here in through the configuration.
 By_ _default this is configured to do nothing._

- 6. The `postScript` section runs
+ 6. The `postExtraScript` section runs

     _If you want to add some functionality to a singular package, you can_ _add it here when wrapping a package with `wrapExecutable`._